trellisconnect/savvy-sdk-docs/README.md

         var handler = TrellisConnect.configure({
           // Your trellis API Client-Id
           client_id: '<API_CLIENT_ID>',

+          // This enables the Savvy quoting functionality.
+          policyOnly: false,

           // onSuccess(accountId, metadata)
           // Called when TrellisConnect has completed retrieving policy information from the user.